-Name: User-defined identity of this channel.
+Name: Specify the user-defined identity of this channel.
 In each server project, each channel name must be unique.
 Although names can be up to 256 characters, some client applications have a limited display window when browsing the OPC server's tag space.
 The channel name is part of the OPC browser information.
 The property is required for creating a channel.

-• For information on reserved characters, refer to "How To...
+For information on reserved characters, refer to "How To...
 Properly Name a Channel, Device, Tag, and Tag Group" in the server help.

-Description: User-defined information about this channel.
+Description: Specify user-defined information about this channel.